moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/storm-program/_index.md

 The scope of the StORM program is limited to operational, technology-agnostic security risks.
 These risks can be identified in many ways including Risk Assessments, reports from team members, or as a result of compliance activities.
 There may be instances where an application's role is so significant to internal security controls that we may create risks specifically for that system.
 This will primarily be limited to GitLab.com as its use is pervasive in all that we do.

-**Out of Scope** Unless they are related to a StORM risk (e.g., security compliance observations that span multiple systems), the following risk-types are not in scope for StORM:
+**Out of Scope** Unless they are related to a StORM risk (for example security compliance observations that span multiple systems), the following risk-types are not in scope for StORM:

-1. Operational risks that are not security-related are out of scope (e.g., accounting-related risks)
+1. Operational risks that are not security-related are out of scope (ex. accounting-specific risks)
-1. [Individual, system-specific security compliance observations]({{< ref "observation-management-procedure" >}}) (e.g., inadequate password settings for a specific system)
+1. [Individual, system-specific security compliance observations]({{< ref "observation-management-procedure" >}}) (ex. inadequate password settings for a specific system)
 1. [Enterprise Risk Management (ERM)](https://internal.gitlab.com/handbook/internal-audit/erm/) - internal only.
 Examples of ERM risks can be found on our [Mitigating Concerns](https://internal.gitlab.com/handbook/leadership/mitigating-concerns/) (internal only) handbook page.

 ## Roles and Responsibilities